-1.1 All vendors shall embrace the spirit of Cagamas Berhad’ commitments to integrity and shall adhere to this VCOC.
+1.1 All vendors shall embrace the spirit of Cagamas Berhad’ (Cagamas)’ commitments to integrity and shall adhere to this VCoC.

-1.2 The VCOC shall apply to all contractors, consultants and agents of Cagamas and to any person(s) appointed by them in any capacity to deliver the goods or perform any part of the services, including their employees, agents, suppliers and subcontractors (“their representative”).
-Cagamas expects its vendor(s) to comply with the VCOC when engaging with Cagamas and in conducting business with Cagamas.
+1.2 The VCoC shall apply to all vendors which consists of contractors, consultants and agents of Cagamas and to any person(s) appointed by them in any capacity to deliver the goods or perform any part of the services, including their employees, agents, suppliers and sub-contractors (“their representative”) (Vendors).
+Cagamas expects its Vendor(s) to comply with the VCoC when engaging with Cagamas and in conducting business with Cagamas.

-1.4 Cagamas, may from time to time, require the vendor(s) to provide attestation in writing or signing of the Vendor’s Letter of Undertaking (Appendix 1) of its compliance with this VCoC (for contract above RM10,000), relevant laws and regulations, and that the Vendor(s) must provide Cagamas with responses to Cagamas’ request for information about compliance with this VCOC.
-Cagamas expects that all vendors will cooperate with the Bank in any investigation Cagamas or third parties appointed by Cagamas may conduct.
+1.4 Cagamas, may from time to time, require the Vendor(s) to provide attestation in writing or signing of the Vendor’s Letter of Undertaking (Appendix 1) of its compliance with this VCoC (for contract above RM10,000), relevant laws and regulations, and that the Vendor(s) must provide Cagamas with such information as requested.
+Vendors must cooperate with Cagamas in any investigation Cagamas or third parties appointed by Cagamas may conduct.

-1.5 Cagamas reserves the right to take action on the vendor(s) for breaching the VCOC.
-In case of non-compliance with the VCOC, the Company may take one or more the following actions:
+1.5 Cagamas reserves the right to take action on the Vendor(s) for breaching the VCoC.
+In case of non-compliance with the VCoC, Cagamas may take one or more of the following actions:

 (a) a revocation of offer for tender or quotation and from participation in future tenders/ quotations or future contracts;